 Just a week later, I made the 8-hour drive from New Jersey to Ohio for my third and final visit to Oberlin.
 “All Roads Lead to Oberlin,” as the event is known, wasn’t quite as elaborate as Joey’s event was: there were no lectures tailored specifically for touring prospies, and my nametag was the classic “my name is…” sticker rather than a fancy laminated badge.
 But rather than making me feel like an afterthought (trust me, anyone who works anywhere close to the admissions office can tell you All Roads is a lot more than an afterthought) it felt like I was getting a more authentic look at Oberlin.

 Right off the bat, All Roads made clear that Oberlin was a unique place.
 Rather than being held in a gym, the opening welcome address was held in Warner Concert Hall in the Conservatory building.
 Instead of eating lunch in a dining hall, I had a sandwich in the ‘Sco while a bluegrass band of Conservatory and College students played a set.
 In lieu of watching a movie in the evening (the criminally underrated Boss Baby was playing at the Apollo at the time), I attended a performance of For Colored Girls Who Have Considered Suicide / When the Rainbow is Enuf.
 And whereas at home I would’ve spent my night watching Netflix, at All Roads I hung out with my student host in the Conservatory’s TIMARA (Technology in Music and Related Arts) lab.
 While I watched him working on his computer (creating a multi-tap delay in MaxMSP, in case anyone is interested) I noticed that a student working next to him was putting wires into a plant.
-A few moments later, they connected the succulent to a speaker, and pinched a leaf—the plant emitted a digital scream.
+A few moments later, they connected the succulent to a speaker and pinched one of its leaves—the plant emitted a digital scream.
 This was the music, art and brilliant weirdness that I had in my head when I thought of college.